5 Ways to Maximize Storage Space in a Dorm

 Instead of packing extra sets of towels and bedding, get into the practice of washing them on a regular basis and reusing the same set or two.
-And if you’re looking to buy a coffee maker or another small appliance (such as a blow dryer) see if a roommate wants to go in on one together, Socci suggests.
+And if you’re looking to buy a coffee maker or another small appliance (such as a blow dryer) see if your roommate wants to go in on one together, Socci suggests.

 Use Every Inch of the Closet